falconry/falcon/docs/api/routing.rst

 responder that raises an instance of :class:`~.HTTPMethodNotAllowed`.
 This class will be rendered by default as a 405 response for a regular HTTP request, and a 403 response with a 3405 close code for a :ref:`WebSocket <ws>` handshake.

+Falcon also provides a default responder for OPTIONS requests that takes into account which methods are implemented for the target resource.

 Default Behavior
 ----------------